Minneapolis woman, 70, arrested for pulling fake gun on trooper, fleeing

 At that point, the woman exited her vehicle and approached the trooper for what was only described in the report as a "brief interaction."
 The trooper tried to prevent the driver from getting back into her vehicle.
 That's when she "displayed what appeared to be a handgun and pointed it in the direction of the trooper."

 The trooper did not use a weapon in return and the woman fled the construction site in her vehicle.
-She abandoned her car, which St. Paul police located near the intersection of Saint Anthony Avenue West and Pascal Street, and fled on foot to the nearby I-94 bridge.
+She abandoned her car, which St. Paul police found near the intersection of St. Anthony Avenue W. and Pascal Street, and she fled on foot to the nearby Interstate 94 bridge.

 The State Patrol said the interstate was closed "for an extended period of time" in the interest of public safety before the woman was arrested and law enforcement determined the handgun was fake.